 Based on the Market Rules, the connection arrangement of the project shall be agreed by the transmitter to meet the Transmission System Code.
 In addition, the project’s connection arrangement shall be designed to meet the following requirements:

-No internal single point failure within the project results in a load loss above 600 MW or a lower value identified by system assessments.
+No internal single point failure within the project results in a load loss above 600 MW or a different value that has been assessed and confirmed by the IESO as having no material adverse impact on the operation of the IESO-controlled grid.

-Automatic load transfer between different supplies from system to the project is not acceptable.
+For a project having multiple Points of Interconnection (POIs), automatic load transfer between different POIs is not acceptable.
+This requirement does not apply to automatic load transfer from the system supply to backup generation supply when one system supply is lost by configuration.

 Additional requirements may be identified during the detailed system assessments for the project as detailed in Appendix A.